rwynn/gtm/README.md

 		UpdateDataAsDelta:   false,         // set to true to only receive delta information in the Data field on updates (info straight from oplog)
 		DirectReadNs:        []string{"db.users"}, // set to a slice of namespaces to read data directly from bypassing the oplog
 		DirectReadSplitMax:  9,             // the max number of times to split a collection for concurrent reads (impacts memory consumption)
-		Pipe:                PipeBuilder,   // an optional function to build aggregation pipelines for direct reads given a namespace from DirectReadNs
+		Pipe:                PipeBuilder,   // an optional function to build aggregation pipelines
 		PipeAllowDisk:       false,         // true to allow MongoDB to use disk for aggregation pipeline options with large result sets
 		SplitVector:         false,         // whether or not to use internal MongoDB command split vector to split collections
 		Log:                 myLogger,      // pass your own logger